 Evolution is a continuous process of life, and we can bravely state that everything evolves, including human beings.
-Our preferences grow and get more complicated together with us, and the view change.
+Our preferences grow and get more complicated together with us, and the views change.
 Same applies to music, including EDM (electronic dance music), of course.
-If you look back, even to 90’s, you’ll see how much did the genre changed over time.
+If you look back, even to 90’s, you’ll see how much the genre changed over time.
 Just from the stuff you hear people blasting from their subwoofers in their cars.

 What EDM Used to Be Cool